nodriza-io/script-builder/README.md

 ## Features

 - Scaffold new scripts for any domain and environment (dev/prod)
-- Local file management for code, variables, and example payloads
+- Local file management for code, variables, payloads, lifecycle hooks, and libraries
 - Automatic API sync on file save (PATCH to `/v2/script/{scriptCode}`)
 - Watch mode for instant updates
 - Secure API key management per domain